Call our Daily Help Line 9113 9500 Monday to Friday 9-5pm

 - When we give advice we’ll let you know if we can take it further ( letters, court etc) .
 If you are eligible for legal aid we will usually refer you to them.

 - We prioritise court representation for young people who are most in need (eg. have mental health issues, at risk of homelessness or not able to represent yourself)

 It might take a few days to hear back from us, so if you are at risk of harm call 000.

 If you need to talk to someone or get support in the meantime, call Kids Helpline on 1800 55 1800 (for under 18s) or Lifeline on 13 11 14 (for over 18s).
 You can also drop into Frontyard Youth services at 19 King St any day .
 Youth workers will help you work out what you need .
 There are health , housing and lots of other services in the building.

 For Mental health worries look up Headspace centres across Victoria

 If you’ve got substance abuse problems check out the Youth Advocacy Support Service

 Feedback or concerns

-If you have any feedback or concerns about the service you receive from a Youthlaw lawyer, please see this brochure on how to make a complaint.
+If you have any feedback or concerns about the service you receive from Youthlaw, please see this brochure on how to make a complaint.